wdrbork/allergy-alert/UserManual.md

 Refer to this document for additional information on bug reporting practices: https://github.com/brycelelbach/cpp_bug_reporting_guidelines

 ## Known Bugs
-Currently there are a few issues with our website:

-1. Since we are using string-matching, plural words may not be found as ingredients to the search recipe.
-2. Users are able to add duplicate allergies.
-3. If certain ingredients have allergies, the website will not display those allergies since they are deeper down than our priorities for the project thus far.
+1. If certain ingredients have allergies, the website will not display those allergies since they are deeper down than our priorities for the project thus far.